Episode 3: Lidia Yuknavitch on Reading the Waves and Riding the Currents: A Recto/Verso Artist Interview with Liz Asch

 Over the years, Jon and I have crossed paths in Portland as both writers and parents.
 I always enjoy our conversations and I’m thrilled to welcome him as a guest to the podcast.
 We are here today in my living room to talk about the process of writing God and Sex, the deep-rooted questions the novel raises, and how to make a meaningful life amidst the challenges and gifts of being an artist in today’s world.

-Ep 1: Anna Diem on Songwriting, Singing, and Producing
+Episode 1: Anna Diem on Songwriting, Singing, and Producing: A Recto/Verso Artist Interview with Liz Asch

 Anna Diem is a Portland, Oregon based singer, songwriter, multi-instrumentalist, and producer.
 Her album Hello Oregon came out in 2022, Small Victories in 2019, and Gay Love Songs is her 2018 EP.
 Anna has a wide range of singles as well.
 Her lyrics are poetic and intimate, and she sings about love and queerness, culture, nostalgia, and yearning, mostly in the alt-pop genre.
 You can find her music on Spotify, Apple, Youtube, and Bandcamp.